zerolabnet/SSClash/README.md

 </p>

 # Remove Clash
-To remove Clash, stop the service and delete the related files.
+To remove Clash, stop the service, delete the related files and kernel module `kmod-nft-tproxy` or `iptables-mod-tproxy`.

 ```bash
 /etc/init.d/clash stop